 - The administrator-defined CISIZE.

-In sequential process, a single I/O operation wont cross the boundaries of CA.
+- In a sequential process, a single I/O operation won't cross CA's boundaries.

-RDFs specified the record is spanned record or not.
+- RDFs can specify whether the record is spanned record or not.

-- A spanned record always begin on a control interval (CI) boundary and fills one or more CIs within a single CA.
+- A spanned record always begins on a control interval (CI) boundary and fills one or more CIs within a single CA.

-- A spanned record cannot share CI with any other records.
+- A spanned record can't share the CI with any other records.

-- CIs free space at the end of the spanned record not filled with any other record.
+- CIs free space at the end of the spanned record is not filled with other records.

 - The CIs free space at the end of the spanned record is used only to extend the spanned record.

-- The maximum size of the spanned record is the control area (CA) size.
+- The maximum size of the spanned record is the size of the control area (CA).

 Alternate Indexes -

-AIX eliminates the requirement of storing the same data in different orders in multiple clusters for different applications.
+- AIX eliminates the requirement of storing the same data in a different order for different applications.

 - Any key except the primary key in the base cluster can use as an alternate key.

-- Alternate key overlaps any other key (primary in KSDS or any other alternate key).
+- An alternate key can overlaps any other key (primary in KSDS or any other alternate key).

-- The alternate key can have repeated or duplicate values.
+- The alternate key can have duplicate values.